-PokerStars Rewards awards players with treasure chests which are won by playing real money poker and accumulating Reward Points.
+PokerStars Rewards awards players with Chests which are won by playing real money online poker and accumulating Reward Points.
 For every $1 paid in rake or tournament fees, 100 Reward Points are awarded to the player.
 Reward Points can also be won by playing casino games in Stars Casino or betting on sports on the operator’s betting platform.

 As you earn more and more Reward Points, the value of the chests you receive will also go up.
 The following scheme explains how you can benefit from accumulating more Points in any rolling 28-day period: